AllenNeuralDynamics/aind-analysis-job-dispatch/README.md

 # aind-analysis-job-dispatch

 This capsule will create the job input model for the analysis workflow.
 Currently, this only looks for nwb files for first order analysis.
 Required parameters and steps are below.
+Capsule link: https://codeocean.allenneuraldynamics.org/capsule/9303168/tree

 ### Usage
 This script accepts several command-line arguments: